AaltoSciComp/scicomp-docs/data/ida.rst

 iRODS (and thus IDA) is an API-based file storage service.
 Thus, you use separate commands to get and put files.
 This comes out of the fact that this is designed for very big files and flexible, long-term storage.
-This is not too hard - it is like using FTP or scp.
+This is not too hard - it is like using FTP or sftp.
 There are also mountable filesystems, however this should not be used for daily work since they are not very efficient.